 What are implants made of?

-Most breast implants comprise a silicone shell filled with saline (salt water) or silicone gel (made from silicon).
-Wambach and Riordan estimate that 60% of implants used today are filled with silicone gel.
+Most breast implants comprise a silicone shell filled with silicone gel (made from silicon) and some are filled with saline (salt water).
 Silicone is a synthetic substance, a mixture of compounds made from silicon (a naturally occurring element found in sand).
 In manufacturing, silicone is generally described as having low toxicity and has various uses in industry (insulation sealants), in the medical field (tubing), and in the home (kitchenware, bottle teats, toys).
-Within the human breast itself however, silicone has been associated with many health issues 10.
+Within the human breast itself however, silicone has been associated with many health issues 20.

 Risks and complications of breast implants

-The general safety of breast implants is beyond the scope of this article but for further information regarding risks and complications see:
+The general safety of breast implants is beyond the scope of this article, for further information see:

-- Support websites e.g. Healing Breast Implant Illness and Breast Implant Illness— offer support and information to those experiencing symptoms of “breast implant illness” which includes autoimmune disease, cancer and more.
+- Healing Breast Implant Illness and Breast Implant Illness—are support groups offering support and information to those experiencing symptoms of breast implant illness which includes autoimmune disease, cancer and more.

-- Silicone Breast Implants and Injections discusses how silicone devices within the body can cause local inflammation and autoimmune type symptoms.
-It questions whether silicone could be introduced to the foetus via the placenta.
+- Silicone Breast Implants and Injections discusses how silicone devices within the body can cause local inflammation and autoimmune type symptoms and questions whether silicone could be introduced to the foetus via the placenta.

 Is breastfeeding with implants safe?

-Various organisations state that there is no evidence that the presence of a breast implant can harm a breastfed baby, even in the event of the implant leaking1314.
-Conversely one support group has collected studies, mostly from 1990s, that indicated possible harm for some children born or breastfed by mothers with implants 15.
-Thomas Hale, breastfeeding and medications expert, says silicone is inert (chemically inactive) and unlikely to be absorbed in the gastrointestinal tract by a breastfed baby although he cautions good studies are not available16.
+- Conflicting information.
+The UK’s NHS states a baby will not be harmed by breastfeeding with implants24 and in the USA, the Centers for Disease Control and Prevention states that there is insufficient evidence to say breast implants can harm a breastfed baby25.
+Conversely one support group has collected studies, mostly from 1990s, that indicated possible harm for some children born or breastfed by mothers with implants26.
+Thomas Hale, breastfeeding and medications expert, says silicone is inert (chemically inactive) and unlikely to be absorbed in the gastrointestinal tract by a breastfed baby although he cautions good studies are lacking27.

-Some researchers have found that when silicone devices are inside the body they have the potential to trigger inflammation and health issues 171819.
+- Gaps in knowledge.
+Research has found that when silicone devices are inside the body they have the potential to trigger inflammation and health issues 28293031.
 How this could affect a foetus or breastfed infant is not clear and more long-term studies are needed.

 Can breast implants leak into breast milk?

-The Food and Drug Administration of the United States, 2013 say it is not known whether small amounts of silicone from breast implants can enter breast milk:
+The Food and Drug Administration of the United States say it is not known whether small amounts of silicone from breast implants can enter breast milk:

 At this time, it is not known if a small amount of silicone may pass through from the breast implant silicone shell into breast milk during breastfeeding.
 Although there are currently no established methods for accurately detecting silicone levels in breast milk, a study measuring silicon (one component in silicone) levels did not indicate higher levels in breast milk from women with silicone gel-filled implants when compared to women without implants.